How to arrange a trip to Marrakech

 You can look for your accommodation by clicking here or using the booking.com engine below.

 If you are not into street food, you’ll also find several cheap restaurants in Jemaa el Fna square and its alleyways, especially along with Rue Bani Marine and Passage Prince Moulay Rachid.
-For those looking for something more elegant or international restaurants, the best option is Gueliz and Hivernage neighbourhoods.
+The best option for those looking for something more elegant or international restaurants is Gueliz and Hivernage neighbourhoods.

 - Click here to find out the best restaurants in Marrakech and the customers’ reviews.

 In general, Marrakech is a safe destination, but, so as in all the cities that attract millions of tourists, there are pushy and annoying sellers, pickpockets, petty theft, bag snatching and scams.
-Be careful when you walk around, or you cross the streets because the traffic is terrible and the vehicles can be speedy.
+Be careful when you walk around or cross the streets because the traffic is terrible, and the vehicles can be speedy.
 Even though in the last years Marrakech and Morocco, in general, are quite safe and the government has taken measures for the safety of the tourists, there’s even the threat of terrorism to contend with in this city.
 Not to forget is the bomb attack in a Cafè of Jemaa el Fna square occurred in 2011.
+Remember that security conditions change every day worldwide; always do your research through the official websites and contact the embassy of your country in Morocco.

 Tip: the official religion of Morocco is Islam and, even though the locals are welcoming and are used to see thousands and thousands of tourists every day, it’s recommended to dress respectfully.
 For women, in particular, it would be advisable to cover the knees and shoulders not to draw any unwanted attention or cause any offence, especially when visiting any religious places.